Azeirah/brainstorm/README.md

 Cool project, how can I contribute?
 ---

 **All feedback is welcome**.
 Anyone can contribute to Brainstorm.
 If you enjoyed the demo or are already hosting your own brainstorm server, any kind of feedback you may have is very welcome.
-I love emails, so feel free to send me an email @ tijntje_7@msn.com
+I love emails, so feel free to send me an email @ mail@laura.fm

 If you find any bugs, please contact me or open up an issue.